-4. Configure the conda package manager to look in the AstroConda channel hosted by STScI, and in the GEMINI Conda Channel.
+4. Set up conda channels.
+Configure the conda package manager to look in the AstroConda channel hosted by STScI, and in the GEMINI Conda Channel.
 This is a one-time step.
 It affects current and future Anaconda installations belonging to the same user on the same machine.: